So what’s a nurse practitioner?

 - The ability to independently prescribe medicines

-- The ability to independently order and interpret diagnostic tests (pathology, imaging studies, etc)
+- The ability to independently request and interpret diagnostic tests (pathology, imaging studies, etc)

 - The ability to independently refer to medical specialists

 I provide healthcare for the episodic minor complaint, as well as ongoing care for complex healthcare needs which require time, individualised care and expert attention.